robertchase/meander/README.md

 ### test out the server

 Start the server by running the python program.
 Be sure that `meander` is in the `PYTHONPATH`.
-When you're finished, stop the server with `CNTL-c`.
+When you're finished, stop the server with `CTRL-c`.

 Open a new terminal to run `curl`.